EFForg/cover-your-tracks/README.md

     docker-compose up

+## Admin Routes

+The following routes allow you to perform administrative tasks on the application.
+For each of the following `curl` commands, be sure to change the `password` to what you've set as the admin password in your `config.py` or `docker-compose.yml` file.
+Remove the `--insecure` flag in production.

+### `POST /refresh-key`

+To have the application re-read the keyfile, which contains the key to the HMAC function for storing IP addresses, issue the following command:

+    curl -X POST -H 'Content-Type: application/json' -d '{"password": "changeme"}' --insecure https://panopticlick.eff.org/refresh-key

+### `POST /migrate-db`

+To migrate the database to the latest version of the application, issue the following command:

+    curl -X POST -H 'Content-Type: application/json' -d '{"password": "changeme"}' --insecure https://panopticlick.eff.org/migrate-db

 ## Viewing Locally

 Unless you've changed the server names specified in `config.py`, you'll have to add the following line to your `/etc/hosts` file: